arthuro555/pokemonlib/README.md

 And possibly more ;-) you can always make a feature request in the issues tab.

+## Python Compatibility

+For the time being writing only python 3 is supported but python 2 support is planned.
+Anyways, if you're still using python 2, you should upgrade!

 ## Helping or contributing to the project

 I have no problem with people helping me.
 If someone makes many good pull request I will consider to add them